 - Sauteed veggies and a baked red potato with butter

-- Creamy millet (millet made with 4 parts water to 1 part millet) topped with tons of sauteed veggies cooked in olive or coconut oil (a wonderful comfort food meal)
+- Creamy millet (millet made with 4 parts water to 1 part millet) topped with butter and tons of sauteed veggies cooked in olive or coconut oil (This is comfort food for me.)

 Struggling with a sugar addiction?

-There’s a way to heal your sugar obsession so you’re no longer compulsively eating or bingeing on it – but the answer isn’t what you think.
-It’s not found in a perfect diet, will power, self control, behavior modification or even a sugar abstinence.
+There’s a way to heal your sugar obsession so you’re no longer compulsively eating or bingeing on it – but the answer isn’t found in a perfect diet, will power, self control, behavior modification or even a sugar abstinence.

-If you’d like to learn more, I invite you to join me for my 30 day sugar detox program, The 30 Day Lift.
-In this gentle, compassion based program, you’ll get 30 days of audio coaching to transition into a low or no sugar diet and bonus, live Q&A calls with me.
-Class starts August 1st.
-Learn more and sign up here.
+If you’d like to learn more, I invite you to join me for my 30 day program, Emerge.
+In this gentle, compassion based program, you’ll get 30 days of audio coaching to help you transition into a low or no sugar diet